SAP/odata-vocabularies/docs/v2-annotations.md

 - `<sap:member-title>` contains the human-readable name or caption for a single member of the collection.
 This typically is the singular form of the content of the `<atom:title>` element of this collection.
 - `<atom:link rel="search" href="..."/>` contains the link to an <a href="http://www.opensearch.org/Specifications/OpenSearch/1.1#OpenSearch_description_document">OpenSearch description document</a> that describes how to use free-text search for this collection.
 For those not familiar with OpenSearch: just append the <a href="#search">SAP-specific query option <code>search</code></a> to the URL of the collection.
 - `<atom:link rel="http://www.sap.com/Protocols/SAPData/rel#subscribe" href="..."/>` contains the link to the collection of the same service that allows subscribing to content changes of the annotated collection.
-For more information see the <a class="jive_macro jive_macro_blogpost">HowTo Guides - Subscription &amp; Notification with SAP NetWeaver Gateway - Series</a>.
+For more information see the [HowTo Guides - Subscription & Notification with SAP NetWeaver Gateway - Series](https://blogs.sap.com/2012/05/07/howto-guides-subscription-notification-with-sap-netweaver-gateway-series/).

 It can also contain the attribute <code>sap:addressable</code> with the same value as for the corresponding entity set in the metadata document.

 ## Metadata Document

 OData's <a href="http://msdn.microsoft.com/en-us/library/dd541474.aspx">Conceptual Schema Definition Language (CSDL)</a> allows annotating most model elements with XML attributes or elements from foreign XML namespaces.
-The following sections describe which elements of the metadata document (namespace prefix <code>edm</code>) can be annotated with attributes and elements from the namespace <code>http://www.sap.com/Protocols/SAPData</code> (namespace prefix <code>sap</code>), and what these annotations mean.
+The following sections describe which elements of the metadata document (namespace prefix <code>edm</code>) can be annotated with attributes and elements from the namespace `http://www.sap.com/Protocols/SAPData` (namespace prefix <code>sap</code>), and what these annotations mean.
 For binary attributes the meaning is described for the value "true".

 ### Element `edm:Schema`